SCIEPublish journals follow the guidelines of COPE's

 Editorial Board Members and Guest Editors

-All editors including editors-in-chief, editorial board members, and guest editors in SCIEPublish journals are requested to declare any conflict or competing interests.
-They should be excluded from handling manuscripts, as well as excluded from the peer-review and decision-making process, in situations where a potential interest exists.
-If an editor is one of the co-authors on the submitted manuscript, another editor will be assigned to handle it to avoid any interests.
+All editors, including editors-in-chief, editorial board members, and guest editors in SCIEPublish journals, are requested to declare any conflicts or competing interests.
+They should be excluded from handling manuscripts and from the peer review and decision-making process when a potential conflict of interest exists.
+If an editor is one of the co-authors on the submitted manuscript, another editor will be assigned to handle it to avoid any conflict of interest.

 Editorial staff